Olivia-Verbal/VFC-maker-/README.md

 The exported vcf ( vcard ) file will be in the same folder as txt file and .py program.

 Was made for personal use, incase you need it :3

+Might make it store more info in the future.